Updated: Mar 13

 I didn’t post this because I consider it a particularly important painting.
 My reason is personal.
 We took a trip to Boston, Salem, and Plymouth this past Halloween.
 One of our stops was to the Boston Museum of Fine Arts, where this version of the painting hangs.
 It’s always risky taking a 5-year-old into a museum but Salem surprised me.
-She even showed interest in some of the pieces.
+She not only behaved very well, she even showed interest in some of the pieces.
 She didn’t seem to care for Duccio or Donatello.
 Monet didn’t blow her skirt up, either.
 But she sure liked this one.
 We sat in front of it and talked about it for probably 10 minutes.
 She counted the figures (and didn’t miss the sailor tucked away in the background!) and wondered why Watson was naked (probably her most profound question).
 And in a tribute to Copley’s suspenseful composition, she confidently predicted that the shark was going to get that naked man.
 I loved every second of being able to talk with my little girl about a painting she liked.